Leo-Brd/OC_Oh_My_Food/README.md

 - It is a restaurant reservation website interface
 - It has been made in "mobile first"
-- There a few animations like a loader, delay appearings or hover effects
+- There are a few animations like a loader, delay appearings or hover effects
+- All the style has been made with Sass

 To see the render :
 - [Github Page link](https://leo-brd.github.io/OC_Oh_My_Food/)